Make Piddinghoe Safer for All: A community proposal

 - avoid costly and disruptive construction.

-However, East Sussex Highways will not guarantee that there will be any speed reduction to accommodate these alternative cycle path proposals.
-Locals are worried that this will make a very bad situation even more dangerous, increasing the risk that people who do not know the road may be injured or even killed.
+Moreover, East Sussex Highways (which manages the county’s roads system) will not guarantee that there will be any speed reduction at all to accommodate these cycle path proposals.
+Given the current 50mph speed limit with some cars driving at 60mph or more, local people are very worried that the current Egret’s Way plans will make a very bad situation even more dangerous, increasing the risk that people who do not know the road may be injured or even killed.

-Finally, some residents also feel the vast amount of money to extend the Egret’s Way Cycle Path could be better spent on flood mitigation in Piddinghoe.
-Existing sections of the Egret’s Way Cycle Path have been underwater when the River Ouse overtopped its banks last winter.
-The surface specification was not built to withstand flooding and some washed away sections had to be replaced two years after completion.
+Finally, some residents feel the vast amount of money to complete the Egret’s Way Cycle Path (effectively this 200-metre section) could be better spent on flood mitigation in Piddinghoe.
+Some existing sections of the Egret’s Way Cycle Path were underwater when the River Ouse overtopped its banks last winter.
+The surface specification was not built to withstand flooding and some washed-away sections had to be replaced two years after being completed.

 - Reach out to local representatives or councillors